 Consumers like TV applications amid a boom in digital entertainment and online education, especially amid the COVID-19 pandemic, analysts said.

-Meanwhile, South Korean giant Samsung is also displaying its latest Mini LED TV models with 65-inch or bigger sizes at the AWE 2021.
+Meanwhile, South Korean giant Samsung is also displaying its latest Mini LED TV models with 65-inch or bigger sizes.
 As the biggest TV maker in the world, Samsung’s models feature better light control and image quality, thin design, fast refreshing rate and a sound system tracking TV images.

 Some of its high-end models also feature solar panels on remote controllers, which can be charged at home.

 The TV industry will become more competitive with only four companies vying for major market share three years from now, according to Hisense, which added that each firm will boast sales of 30 to 40 million unit sales.